-While most theaters cater to the likes and sensibilities of adults, we discovered the best family-friendly theaters around town that get two thumbs up from both parents and kids alike.
+We’re sharing our list of the best family movies theaters in Los Angeles that get two thumbs up from both parents and kids alike.
 Follow us along as we review local theaters rated ‘G’ for great!

 photo: Eunice L. via Yelp

 El Capitan Theatre: Disney’s own El Capitan Theatre introduces your little one to the magic of movies in a kid-friendly, yet elegant setting.
 Dubbed “Hollywood’s First Home of Spoken Drama,” this architectural masterpiece blends a Spanish Colonial exterior with a vibrant and lavish interior.
 Aside from the state of the art special effects, this 1,000 seat theater offers an incredible Dolby audio system that parents will appreciate.

-If your child is very young or has special needs, the Tiny Tot screenings (Tuesdays at 10 a.m.) are designed to reduce sensory overload: Lights go dim (not down), the volume lowers and all films are screened in 2D.
+If your child is very young or has special needs, the Tiny Tot screenings (Tues. at 10 a.m.) are designed to reduce sensory overload: Lights go dim (not down), the volume lowers and all films are screened in 2D.
 Parents and kids will marvel at the majesty both on and off the screen at this iconic Hollywood theater.

 6838 Hollywood Blvd.